 Agata has published in the highest-ranked peer-reviewed journals in marketing and statistics disciplines, such as Journal of Marketing Research (FT50), Journal of Interactive Marketing, Statistics and Computing.
 Her work has regularly been presented at leading marketing and statistics conferences, such as European Marketing Academy Conference (EMAC), INFORMS Marketing Science Conference, AMA Winter Educators Conference, ERCIM WG on Computational and Methodological Statistics, ICSA Applied Statistics Symposium, and others.
 During her PhD, Agata was a visiting doctoral student in the Marketing Division of Columbia Business School (New York City, USA).
 Since 2018 she has also been a visiting scholar at the Center for Excellence in Brand and Customer Management (Georgia State University).
 Agata serves as a reviewer for the Journal of Marketing, Journal of Marketing Research, Production and Operations Management, Journal of Business Research, European Journal of Marketing, Journal of the Operational Research Society, Papers in Regional Science and the Marketing Science Institute.

 Prior to joining UT, Agata did her post-doc at the Center for Excellence in Brand and Customer Management (CEBCM), Georgia State University (USA).
-She obtained her PhD cum laude in Business and Quantitative Methods from the University Carlos III of Madrid (Spain), for which she received the King Felipe VI of Spain Extraordinary Doctoral Dissertation Award as one of three recipients.
+She obtained her PhD cum laude in Business and Quantitative Methods from the University Carlos III of Madrid (Spain), for which she received the King Felipe VI of Spain Extraordinary Doctoral Dissertation Award.
+She also was a visiting PhD student at Columbia Business School in New York.
 Previously, she obtained the MSc. in Business and Quantitative Methods (UC3M), an MA in Quantitative Methods in Economics and Information Systems from Warsaw School of Economics (Poland).

 My research interests lie predominantly in digital marketing and customer relationship management.
 The advancement in new technologies, big data, and digital analytics has created many opportunities for firms and for customers.
 Thanks to developments in AI, personalized, one-to-one marketing will be prevalent and it will be based on automation.
 I look for research opportunities here and try to solve the challenges that arise from the increased complexity of customer-firm relationships.